-Fruit mustard is a delicious sweet and spicy preserve made with quince, pears, candied orange and citron peels, white wine, sugar, and mustard extract.
+Fruit mostarda is a delicious sweet and spicy preserve made with quinces, pears, candied orange and citron peels, white wine, sugar and mustard extract.
 This specialty has ancient origins and is often served as an accompaniment to aged cheeses.
 Its preparation takes time, but the result is definitely worth it.

-Peel the fruit and cut it into pieces, removing the seeds and core
+Peel the fruit and cut it into pieces, removing seeds and cores

-Cook it in wine until soft and pass it through a food mill
+Cook it in the wine until soft, then press it through a food mill

-Weigh it and put it back in the pot with an equivalent amount of sugar
+Weigh it and return it to the pot with an equal weight of sugar

-Add the candied peels and stir while cooking until the mixture is dry (about 10 minutes)
+Stir in the candied peels and cook, stirring, until the mixture is dry (about 10 minutes)

 Let it cool slightly, then add a few drops of mustard extract

-Let the mustard cool; if desired, add more mustard and seal it in jars
+Cool the mostarda obtained; if desired add more mustard and seal in jars

 Saucepan